How to change strings on a .strandberg* guitar

 Besides from the tools that were supplied with your guitar, you will need a pair of clippers to cut the strings when you are done.

-NOTE: The metal washers are only really needed for the unwound strings.
-If you're missing one for the unwound strings, you can safely take one from the wound strings
+The metal washers are mainly necessary for the unwound strings.
+If an unwound string is missing one, you can safely take one from one of the wound strings.

-NOTE: We recommend that you change all strings and check tuning range and intonation before cutting them.
-If you need to reseat the string in the string lock, it's much easier if you haven't cut it
+For best results, replace all strings and check tuning range and intonation before cutting them.
+If you need to adjust the string in the string lock, it's much simpler if you haven't cut it yet.

 FAQ and Troubleshooting